 Further Information

 We will continue to share information with the community on a consistent basis as it arises.
-If you have received these talking points and have additional questions, contact one of the appropriate University members listed above, or message arcadia@arcadia.edu.
+If you have any questions or concerns, contact the appropriate office as listed above, or arcadia@arcadia.edu.